JesseVelden/CUP-PHP/README.md

         - `name`: the last name and first name of the student.
         - `class`: the student's class.
         - `number`: the student's unique number identifier.
-        - `username`: the full username used by CUP to login like this: `last name prefix first name (class) [number]`. **Note: some students do have an extra space between their last name and their prefix.
+        - `username`: the full username used by CUP to login like this: `last name prefix first name (class) [number]`.
+      - `eventvalidation`: the eventValidation needed for login aspx files.
+**Note: some students do have an extra space between their last name and their prefix.
 PHP will not display that in HTML but it exsists in the variable**
   - **Parameters**:
     - `filter`: the search string to search students for.
     - `schoolUrl`: the school's CUP website URL.
-- `getTimeTable($username,$password,$session,$schoolUrl)`: Login and get the student's timetable.
+- `getTimeTable($username,$password,$session,$schoolUrl,$eventvalidation)`: Login and get the student's timetable.
   - **Returns**: a `Lesson` array with all the lessons in a week.
         **If the API fails to login, it will just return an empty array for now.
 Maybe I will change this in the future.**
     - `date`: the date of the lesson like this: `2014-05-12` `Year-Month-Day`.